infernodragon456/Computer_Graphics_Assignments/README.md

 ### Platforms
 - Brown circular platforms float in the water
 - Some platforms move vertically, others horizontally
-- Stand on platforms to avoid falling in water
+- Stand on platforms AND move with them to avoid falling in water

+### Enemies
+- Red triangular enemies patrol vertically
+- Contact with enemies deals 5 damage per second
+- Enemies continue moving even when player is on platforms
+- Strategic timing needed to avoid enemy contact

+### Health System
+- Player starts with 100 health points
+- Enemies reduce health by 5 HP/second on contact
+- Health resets to 100 when losing a life
+- Dying from enemy damage respawns player at left bank

 ### Keys
 - Yellow diamond-shaped keys are placed